 Get the support you deserve.
 We are here to help.

-Reporting to on-campus personnel helps to ensure that a survivor of sexual violence is aware of all the resources available, both on and off campus.
+Reporting to on-campus personnel helps to ensure that a survivor of sexual violence, dating violence, domestic violence, or stalking is aware of all the resources available, both on and off campus.
 If you contact your Resident Assistant or Resident Director, he or she will be able to assist you with the reporting process.
 You may also directly contact any of the Siena offices listed here, and an administrator will offer you support and explain the resources that are available to support you and ensure your safety.

 What you can expect when you meet with a Siena College administrator:

-Anonymous and Confidential Reporting: Sexual violence can be difficult to discuss and many survivors desire confidentiality while seeking support.
+Anonymous and Confidential Reporting: Sexual violence, dating violence, domestic violence, and stalking can be difficult to discuss and many survivors desire confidentiality while seeking support.
 The College appreciates this need and will make every reasonable effort to preserve an individual’s privacy and protect the confidentiality of information.

 The degree, to which confidentiality can be protected, however, depends upon the professional role of the person being consulted and upon the circumstances involved.

-The only way to make a truly anonymous report of an incident of sexual violence is to fill out the anonymous online crime tip form or call the Public Safety Office and offer no self-identifying information.
-Please be advised that, if you report an incident of sexual violence in this manner and provide any identifying details including names, locations, or details of the incident of sexual violence, this will be considered a report and the College will investigate the report.
+The only way to make a truly anonymous report of an incident of sexual violence, dating violence, domestic violence, or stalking is to fill out the anonymous online crime tip form or call the Public Safety Office and offer no self-identifying information.
+Please be advised that, if you report an incident in this manner and provide any identifying details including names, locations, or details of the incident, this will be considered a report and the College will investigate the report.

 If a student discloses an incident to another College Official ( RD, RA, Public Safety official, Associate/Dean of Students, Director of the Bowman Center, Title IX Coordinator, etc.), that person will take care to protect the student’s privacy, and may share information only with other professional staff who have a legitimate need to be informed about the incident.

-When a report of sexual violence is received, the College must list the incident for the campus security report because of federal reporting requirements; no names are listed in this report.
+When a report of sexual violence, dating violence, domestic violence, or stalking is received, the College must list the incident for the campus security report because of federal reporting requirements; no names are listed in this report.

 If a student chooses to file a formal complaint through the Human Rights Process, he or she may request to go through this process anonymously, meaning that his or her name will be kept off the statements.
 The College ensures, to the extent practicable, that it will maintain anonymity of the parties and will only disclose information on a need to know basis.